thedaviddias/bfdes.in/posts/monte-carlo-to-las-vegas.md

 The Monte Carlo class of algorithms are those which we can guarantee terminate in finite time but which may produce an incorrect result now and then.
 A Las Vegas algorithm on the other hand is guaranteed to produce a correct result, but we might only be able to obtain a probabilistic measure of its runtime.

 In certain cases it is possible to formulate a Las Vegas variant from the Monte Carlo variant of an algorithm.
-(It is not possible to go the other way -- can you see why?)

 The Rabin Karp substring search algorithm has this property.
 Suppose substring search algorithms are exposed as functions `f` that accept substrings `p` and return search functions for the text `t`: